What is Irish stick fighting?

 You’ve probably heard of Irish stick before or at least if you clicked on this article you are no doubt curious about what it really is.
-The art called bataireacht or boiscín is a peculiar martial art, not only because of its history, but also because it has only recently begun to rise back from nearly total extinction.
+The art called bataireacht or boiscín is a particular martial art, not only because of its history but also because it has only recently begun to rise back from nearly total extinction.
 It is known around certain circles such as Historical European Martial Arts but even in Ireland you will find very few who know of its existence and even fewer who practice it.

 This article is meant as a complete basic overview of the history and practice of Irish stick.
 It will be part of a book to be published on the subject of the history and techniques of this art.

 like many old martial arts the origins of Irish stick are extremely hard if not impossible to determine.
 Mankind has been using sticks for centuries and clubs similar to those used in bataireacht were found in Bronze Age archaeological excavations.
 It is even harder to document the early history of Irish stick because of the people who practised it; or rather those who didn’t.